Cosmic Fantasy 2: Plot

 Van is a 16-year-old boy who lives on Clan Island, an island on the planet Idea.
 One day, while slacking off in some fields outside of his village, Van discovers an explosion in a nearby village.
 He soon finds out from some villagers that the village was under attack by an evil wizard named Wizda, one of Galam's henchman, who is looking for the princess of Idea.
 Van also finds out that the princess can be recognized through her royal pendant, and that princess is Laura, Van's sweetheart.
 After hearing the news, Van rushes back to his village and discovers that his village has been under attack as well.
 He soon finds out from Abel, an old resident of Clan Island, that Galam's forces have kidnapped Laura.
 As he tries to save Laura, Van finds that he is powerless against the fury of Wizda, and can only watch, bloody and bruised, as the evil wizard takes Laura away.

 Abel later rescues Van, though, telling him to calm down for what he just witnessed.
 Van soon discovers that Laura possesses magical powers that may grant immortality to the one who marries her, and these powers can be unlocked on her 17th birthday.
 Once a man takes her a marriage, the power is released to him.
 That is exactly what the evil wizard Galam has in mind.
 Van sets off to rescue Laura, on a quest that involves intergalactic journeys and travel through time.
 Upon his arrival, he finds Darva, an old magician who knows the secret of Galam's powers because of his past years of him experimenting his black magic.
 Darva then tells Van that Galam did not only capture Laura, he wanted to take over the entire planet of Idea.
-After hearing the tragic news, Van rushes over to Galam's castle and sees him with Laura next to him.
-However, he finds out that Laura is Galam's wife and suddenly bursts in anger for Galam's love connection with her.
+After hearing the tragic news, Van rushes over to Galam's castle and sees him with Laura next to him, but he finds out that Laura is Galam's wife and suddenly bursts in anger for Galam's love connection with her.
 Being angered by his heart, Van tries to defeat Galam, but he is too weak due to Galam's black magic spells.